Areas of Expertise

 Short Bio

-Dr. Kira Vinke is head of the Center for Climate and Foreign Policy at the German Council on Foreign Relations (DGAP).
+Dr. Kira Vinke is deputy research director and head of the Center for Climate and Foreign Policy at the German Council on Foreign Relations (DGAP).
 She is also a member of the Advisory Board to the Federal Government for Civilian Crisis Prevention and Peacebuilding, which she co-chaired from 2018 to January 2025.
 From 2014-2022, she worked at the Potsdam Institute for Climate Impact Research (PIK).
 Before joining DGAP, she headed the East Africa Peru India Climate Capacities (EPICC) project there.

 Until 2018, Vinke was a research analyst to the director of PIK.
 In this capacity, she worked from 2014 to 2016 as an analyst for the German Advisory Council on Global Change to the Federal Government (WBGU).
 She provided her expertise as a consultant for the German Development Cooperation (GIZ) and the Asian Development Bank.
 She has extensive field research experience in South Asia, the Pacific, and the Sahel.